Spark pleads guilty to over-billing charges, faces fines of up to $1.2m

 Spark said earlier that around 135,000 customers were affected by the overbilling, with amounts varying between $1 and $100.
 It had proactively approached customers and encouraged them to claim a refund (although a public campaign did not begin until after a nudge from the ComCom).

-When Spark updated in July, a total of 20,000 customers affected by the finally billing issue had claimed refunds totalling $1.1m (Spark did not immediately respond to a query on how much it has paid as of today).
+When Spark updated in July, a total of 20,000 customers affected by the finally billing issue had claimed refunds totalling $1.1m (the company declined to provide any update to that figure today).

 The telco said had repaid a total of $216,937 to all 5325 customers affected by the hardware failure issue and a total $46,300 to the 463 affected by the "welcome letter issue."